giantswarm/docs/sources/guides/ruby_on_rails.md

 exec rails s $*
 ```

-We also need to register this in our `Dockerfile`:
+To get this running we need to install an mysql client and register our start script in our `Dockerfile`:

 ```
-FROM rails
+FROM rails:onbuild

-RUN apt-get install -y mysql-client
+RUN apt-get update && apt-get install -y mysql-client RUN chmod +x start
-ADD ./start /start

-CMD ["/start"]
+CMD ["./start"]
 ```

 __NOTE__: We realize this is a non-optimal solution for now, so this will change in the future.